A topic that seems to attract a lot of interest for people with Down Syndrome is making decisions.

 Handy links on decision making are also included such as free short courses and videos.

-You can find the guide at this link: Supported decision making and Down Syndrome.
+You can find the guide at Supported Decision Making and Down Syndrome.

 We can help.